MicrosoftDocs/dynamics365smb-docs/business-central/faqs-bank-reconciliation.md

 Bank account reconciliation assist performs best when G/L account names, ledger entry descriptions, and bank transaction descriptions are all in the same language.
 Mixed languages or mixed language of transaction descriptions often result in fewer matches and suggestions.

-Suggested ledger accounts performs best in English language.
+Suggested ledger accounts performs best in one of the following supported languages.
 While this feature can be operated in any of the available [!INCLUDE[prod_short](includes/prod_short.md)] languages, users might experience fewer transaction matches and fewer suggested ledger accounts in other languages.

+- Czech
+- English
+- Finnish
+- French
+- German
+- Greek
+- Danish
+- Dutch
+- Italian
+- Japanese
+- Korean
+- Polish
+- Portuguese (Brazil)
+- Russian
+- Spanish
+- Swedish
+- Thai
+- Turkish

 <!--

 ## What operational factors and settings allow for effective and responsible use of the feature?